Regularmute/MTGCardTracker/README.md

 <h2>Planned features</h2>
 Possible ideas to expand the application:

-  * Inviting the user requires a confirmation by the client to avoid misclicks
+  * Inviting the user requires a confirmation by the client to avoid misclicks.
   * The user can search for a card in a collection or deck by name or other property.
   * The user can sort cards by name, wins, losses, winrate and time added.
   * The user can add multiple cards at once.